Why Does Knee Rehabilitation Stop Working?

 You've done the work.
 You've been consistent.
 You've gone to physio, done the exercises at home, been patient.
 And yet, your knee still isn't where you want it to be.

-Here are the five most common reasons knee rehabilitation stops working, and what to do about each one.
+Here are the six most common reasons knee rehabilitation stops working, and what to do about each one.

-This is the number one reason knee rehabilitation stalls, and it's completely understandable.
+This is a common reason knee rehabilitation stalls, and it's completely understandable.
 When pain eases, it feels like the job is done.
 Exercises get dropped, sessions become less frequent, and life returns to normal.

-If your exercises stopped progressing at the point where your pain improved, there's work still to do.
-The encouraging part: you're much closer to full recovery than it might feel right now.
+If your rehabilitation exercises stopped progressing once your pain improved, there may still be some important work to do.
+The good news is that if your pain has already settled, you’re often much closer to full recovery than it might feel right now.

 A huge number of people going through knee rehabilitation are unsure what's actually safe.
 Can I walk further today?
 Should I be doing stairs?
 Is it okay to go back to the gym?
 When the answers aren't clear, the natural response is to hold back, and that caution, while understandable, can actually slow things down.